Admission to the UAM is always free.

-G5 Note: Two designated "University Art Museum" spaces are located in the furthest row from the entrance, in the northeast section of the G5 Lot.
+G5 Note: Two designated "University Art Museum" (all-day permit) spaces are located in the furthest row from the entrance, in the northeast section of the G5 Lot.

 Parking permits are only available for purchase in person; a license plate number is required to purchase a permit at kiosks located in appropriate lots.